Promoting economic participation for disadvantaged groups

-Title: Fostering economic participation of vulnerable groups including internally displaced persons (IDP) in the Sea of Azov region
+Title: Fostering economic participation of vulnerable groups including internally displaced persons in Ukraine

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Development of Economy, Trade and Agriculture of Ukraine
+Lead executing agency: Ministry of Economy of Ukraine

 Overall term: 2020 to 2024

-The situation of other disadvantaged groups in the target region is also precarious.
-Alongside women – in particular single mothers – this also includes the long-term unemployed, young people, people with disabilities and veterans.
-Without employment and adequate income they are excluded from essential elements of economic participation such as self-determination, self-responsibility and from participation in social life.
+The situation of disadvantaged groups is particularly problematic in times of war.
+In addition to women, they also include the long-term unemployed, young people, people with disabilities and veterans.
+Without employment and adequate income, they are denied essential elements of economic participation – such as self-determination, personal responsibility and participation in social life.

-The economic participation of the population, and especially disadvantaged groups, in the Sea of Azov region has improved.
+The economic participation of the population, especially of disadvantaged groups, is improved.

 The project primarily supports disadvantaged groups in enhancing their entrepreneurial skills by means of further training and internships.
 The aim is to improve participants’ entry into professional life.

 Already established micro and small enterprises as well as enterprises that have had to relocate from dangerous conflict zones receive financial contributions and professional advice to enable them to stabilise and adapt their business processes.

 For local and regional institutions particularly affected by the war, the projects supports efforts to strengthen their structures so that they are able to provide services to the local population and IDPs despite the challenges they face.